 David M. Coyne, CFRE, President

 Dave has a demonstrated record of service to the fundraising profession and a strong commitment to professional development and the field of philanthropy.
 He was a founding member of the AFP Shenandoah (VA) chapter and he has maintained his Certified Fund Raising Executive (CFRE) credential since 1996.
-He is a past president of the Association Foundation Group (www.afgnet.org), a 250-member national society of association foundation fundraising professionals, a current member of the AFP Foundation for Philanthropy’s Planned Giving Committee and a member of the AFP DC Chapter’s Resource Development Committee.
+He is a past president of the Association Foundation Group (www.afgnet.org), a 250-member national society of association foundation fundraising professionals, a current member of the AFP Foundation for Philanthropy’s Stewardship Committee and is Vice Chair, Resource Development of the AFP Washington, DC Chapter.

-Dave is married to Tanya Coyne, a 20-year veteran of independent school music and choral direction, with stops at the National Cathedral School, Norwood School and The Maret School.
-She is presently the Interim Artistic Director at the Trenton Children’s Chorus and the Music Director at Rockville Christian Church.
-They reside in Silver Spring, Maryland and are parents of a daughter, a senior at the University of Miami, and a son, a freshman in the Miles Davis Institute for Jazz Studies at UNC/Greensboro.
+Dave is married to Tanya Coyne, a 20-year veteran of independent school music and choral direction, with stops at the National Cathedral School, Norwood School, and The Maret School.
+She is presently the lower and middle school music teacher at Two Rivers Public Charter School and the Music Director at Rockville Christian Church.
+They reside in Silver Spring, Maryland and are parents of a daughter, a second year student at Cardozo College of Law, and a son, a junior in the Miles Davis Institute for Jazz Studies at UNC/Greensboro.

 Jeff Hale, Vice President

-Jeff Hale joined The Sheridan Group in 2012 and has provided a wide variety of campaign management services to clients including the National Housing Endowment, Brevard Zoo, The Ohio CPA Foundation, Craft and Hobby Association Foundation, Wesley College, the National Association for Gifted Children and International Facilities Management Association (IFMA) Foundation.
+Jeff Hale joined The Sheridan Group in 2012 and has provided a wide variety of campaign management services to more than twenty clients including the National Housing Endowment, Brevard Zoo, The Ohio CPA Foundation, St. David’s Episcopal Church, the Young Marines, and the Association Management Company Institute (AMCI).

-Jeff previously served as the Director of Development with the Global Alliance for Arts & Health, where he oversaw and coordinated all aspects of the development operation including individual and corporate annual giving campaigns, program and event sponsorships, foundation and government grant writing, and the development of special partnerships.
+Jeff previously served as the Director of Development with the Global Alliance for Arts & Health, where he oversaw and coordinated all aspects of development, including individual and corporate annual giving campaigns, program and event sponsorships, foundation and government grant writing, and the development of special partnerships.

 Prior to this, he spent more than four years as Associate Director of Development at Ford’s Theatre, where he created several individual membership programs, including the John T. Ford Society, and developed the Theatre’s first organized annual giving campaigns.

 Previously, he served as a Development Officer at the National Gallery of Art where he directed The Circle, the Gallery’s primary individual annual giving program.
-Jeff began his career in development at the John F. Kennedy Center for the Performing Arts where he oversaw prospect research for two years and subsequently managed The Circles of The Kennedy Center, during a period of tremendous growth with the arrival of Michael Kaiser.
+Jeff began his career in development at the John F. Kennedy Center for the Performing Arts where he oversaw prospect research for two years and subsequently managed The Circles of The Kennedy Center.

 Jeff received a Bachelor of Music degree from James Madison University in 1991 and a Master’s degree in Arts Administration from American University in 1997.
 In 1995 he was selected as an Arts Administration Fellow at the National Endowment for the Arts.
 Jeff and his family, including his wife, Alice, and their two sons, live in the Capitol Hill neighborhood of Washington, DC.